 Fair housing is the right to choose housing free from unlawful discrimination.
 Fair housing laws protect people from discrimination based on race, color, religion, sex, national origin, familial status, disability.

-In Washington State, marital status, sexual orientation, and gender identity are also protected.
+In Washington State, marital status, sexual orientation and gender identity are also protected.
 There are further protections based on the city or county in which you reside.
-For example, the presence of a Section 8 voucher is protected in Seattle, Bellevue, Redmond, Kirkland, and Vancouver.

 Have you been discriminated against?